Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 BUTTONS
     Start button: Starts server if it is not running

-    Stop button: will safely save the world and shut down server then shut down the server monitor.
+    Stop button: will safely save the world and shut down server.

     Restart button: will first check if the server is running or not and if it is running than it will safely save the world and shut down the server, Then check for any